 - a.
 Exterior lighting shall be directed away from residential units to prevent glare to the greatest extent feasible. - b.
-Exterior lighting fixtures shall not cast light upwards, except where used for landscape uplighting or to enhance features of a building or public art. - c.
-Pedestrian-scaled lighting shall be provided along walkways and public open spaces. - 4.
+Exterior lighting fixtures shall not cast light upwards, except where used for landscape uplighting or to enhance features of a building or public art. - Pedestrian-scaled lighting shall be provided along walkways and public open spaces.

 Weather protection.

 - a.
-Weather protection shall be provided in the following locations: - i.
-At any primary building entry; - ii.
+Weather protection shall be provided in the following locations: - At any primary building entry; - ii.
 No less than 75 percent of the length of a building facade containing active uses; - iii.
-Above sidewalks at intersections of two access corridors, providing continuous weather protection for no less than 10 feet in either direction from the corner; - iv.
+Above sidewalks at intersections of two access corridors, providing continuous weather protection for no less than 10 feet in either direction from the comer:

+- iv.
 Above sidewalks where adjacent buildings are located at back of sidewalk; and - v.
-If a plaza or other open space is located between the building and edge or sidewalk, weather protection should be provided along the ground floor of the building to protect pedestrians from rain and provide shade in summer. - Weather protection shall be no less than 10 feet above finished grade, except as otherwise required in the International Building Code, as adopted by the City of Bellevue. - c.
-The maximum height for weather protection shall be 12 feet above finished grade. - d.
+If a plaza or other open space is located between the building and edge or sidewalk, weather protection should be provided along the ground floor of the building to protect pedestrians from rain and provide shade in summer. - b.
+Weather protection shall be no less than 10 feet above finished grade, except as otherwise required in the International Building Code, as adopted by the City of Bellevue. - c.
+The maximum height for weather protection shall be 12 feet above finished grade.
+The Director may allow an increase in height up to a maximum of 16 feet above finished grade, provided the canopy depth is increased proportionally.
+This requirement ensures that pedestrian protection from weather elements remains effective at greater heights by compensating for the reduced coverage angle through increased projection. - d.
 Weather protection shall be in proportion to the building and sidewalk, and not so large as to impact street trees, light fixtures, or other street furniture; - e.
-Freestanding weather protection shall not be required where sidewalk is adjacent to a plaza and the building is set back. - f.
+Freestanding weather protection shall not be required. - f.
 Weather protection shall meet illumination standards set forth in the Transportation Design Manual through a combination of weather protection transparency, pedestrian-scale lighting, or other means approved by the Transportation Department.